SovereignCloudStack/standards/Standards/scs-XXXX-v1-time-sync-decisions.md

 Linux has a kernel-based driver for PTP, which will provide the synchronized time through a device file, which can then be used by services such as _phc2sys_ or _chrony_ to update the system time.

-It is unclear if PTP would have offer any better precision than NTP in tunneled networks with virtual interfaces, and it does not seem to get any use in IaaS at all.
+It is unclear if PTP would offer any better precision than NTP in tunneled networks with virtual interfaces, and it does not seem to get any use in IaaS at all.

 ### Paravirtualization